swagger-api/swagger-node/README.md

 ## project

-Create and manage swagger-node projects on your local machine.
+Create and manage Swagger projects on your local machine.

     $ swagger project -h